Descanonge/tomate/doc/source/general.rst

 * :doc:`Filegroups<filegroup>` which inform on where to find the data files, and how to load data.

-To help construct these complex objects, classes are available in the constructor module.
-These objects act as configuration tools.
+To help construct these complex objects, a Constructor is used.
+It acts as configuration tools.
 Examples can be found in /examples.

-To jump right into using the package, one can immediatly go read the :doc:`quick user guide<tutorial>` doc page.
+To jump right into using the package, one can immediatly go read the :doc:`constructing a database<tutorial>` doc page.